 Practice nurses are being called on to draw on acute skills – which for them are new or not often used in their usual roles – to treat seriously ill patients in specially created coronavirus ‘hot hubs’.

-This is according to a GPN constultant and advanced nurse practioner managing one of the GP-led hot hubs being set up across the country to diagnose and advise symptomatic Covid-19 patients who are not in hospital.
+This is according to practice nurses, including advanced nurse practioner managing one of the GP-led hot hubs being set up across the country to diagnose and advise symptomatic Covid-19 patients who are not in hospital.

 Paula Spooner, who manages two hubs in NHS Wakefield CCG, has told Nursing in Practice medical staff in the hubs are seeing patients who can be unstable enough to need hospitalisation and are sometimes near to cardiac arrest.
 This is being done with a lack of personal protective equipment, another practice nurse has added.